 Now, plant polyphenols can actually influence your gut bacteria – or your gut bugs.

-That’s because polyphenols also appear to have a prebiotic effect – that is, they help nurture the “good” gut bugs in your stomach.
+That’s because they also appear to have a prebiotic effect – that is, they help nurture the “good” gut bugs in your stomach.
 Of course, this adds to your gut’s ability to protect itself against gastrointestinal disorders and diseases, and it even helps your intestinal immune system protect itself.22

 Are There Polyphenol Vitamins/Supplements?